yingding/angular2Tutorial/README.md

 ## Import Module
 * Import all members from a file as a specific variable name `import * as YourModuleIdentifier from 'path/module'`, the ModuleIdentifier can be different as the module name.

 # 7. TypeScript Definition Files
 * Use --declaration option of TypeScript compiler to generate a d.ts file for the compiled javascript file.

 ## Using typings tool
 * Install typings `npm install -g typings`
  <pre><code>
  typings search jasmine
  typings install jasmine --save
  </code></pre>

 * show typings package info `typings info dt~node-4 --versions`
 * install from dt source, ` typings install dt~node-4 --global --save`, https://www.npmjs.com/package/typings

 # 8. TypeScript accessor
 By default, if your member does not have an accessor it can be inferred to be public.

 # 9. UnitTesting with Jasmine
 * More about UnitTest with Jasmine and Angular2 please see https://medium.com/google-developer-experts/angular-2-unit-testing-with-jasmine-defe20421584#.jn20d2gcp

+# About Markdown
+more about markdown syntax can be found under: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet